 - Qualified Intermediary: An individual or firm who is an expert in 1031 Exchange rules.
 They act as an exchange facilitator on behalf of the exchanger and handle the money to ensure the transaction is in full compliance with the rules.

 - Gain: The difference between a property’s cost basis and the sales price.

 - Boot: Money or fair market value of “other property” received in a 1031 Exchange.
 It is taxable.

 These are the basic terms that allow for a full understanding of the rules of a 1031 Exchange.

 1031 Exchange Rules – What You Need to Know

-The key to executing a 1031 Exchange transaction correctly is to follow the rules.
-In most transactions, the Qualified Intermediary (QI) is there to ensure that the following requirements are met:
+The key to executing this type of transaction correctly is to follow the 1031 exchange rules.
+In most transactions, the Qualified Intermediary (QI) is there to ensure that the following 1031 exchange requirements are met:

 - Time Limits: In a deferred exchange, investors have 45 days from the sale of the Relinquished Property to identify potential replacement properties.
 In addition, they have 180 days from the sale of the Relinquished Property to close on the Replacement Property or properties.